tessel/this-week-in-tessel/2017-01-15-tessel-security-scorecard.md

 > The biggest security flaw in UPnP is that programs inside your network can automatically request port forwarding from the router.

-We ship Tessel without any support for UPnP, as evidence by the [config files in our `openwrt-tessel` repo](https://github.com/tessel/openwrt-tessel/tree/master/files/etc/config).
+We ship Tessel without any support for UPnP, as evidenced by the [config files in our `openwrt-tessel` repo](https://github.com/tessel/openwrt-tessel/tree/master/files/etc/config).
 OpenWRT requires the [miniupnpd package and corresponding config file](https://wiki.openwrt.org/doc/howto/upnp) to enable UPnP.

 ## (Bonus) Disable Telnet and SSH